Active Brownian particle under stochastic position and orientation resetting in a harmonic trap: Steady state excess kurtosis and phase diagrams

-{\em I. Brownian particles in a harmonic trap :} In the absence of activity ($\Pe=0$) and stochastic resetting ($r=0$), Brownian particle in two dimensions in a harmonic trap gives $\mathcal{K}_{r}^{st}=0$.
-It signifies the Gaussian process, and we calculate the steady state kurtosis to quantify the deviation from $\mathcal{K}_{r}^{st}=0$.
+\item Brownian particle under stochastic resetting : In the absence of activity ($\Pe=0$) and harmonic trap ($\beta=0$), Brownian particle in two dimensions under stochastic position and orientation resetting gives $\mathcal{K}^{st}_r=1$.
+The positive excess kurtosis signifies the heavy tailed position distribution at long times.

-{\em II.
-Brownian particles under stochastic resetting :} In the absence of activity ($\Pe=0$) and harmonic trap ($\beta=0$), Brownian particle in two dimensions under stochastic position and orientation resetting gives $\mathcal{K}^{st}_r=1$.
-The positive kurtosis signifies the heavy tailed position distribution at long times.
+\item Active Brownian particle (ABP) : In the absence of stochastic resetting ($r=0$) and harmonic trap ($\beta=0$), active Brownian particle (ABP) gives long time diffusive behavior with $\mathcal{K}^{st}_r=0$~\cite{Shee2020}.

-{\em III.
-Brownian particles under stochastic resetting in a harmonic trap :} In the absence of activity ($\Pe=0$), Brownian particles in two dimensions under stochastic position and orientation resetting in a harmonic trap gives $\mathcal{K}^{st}_r=r/(4\beta+r)$.
-It suggests the decrease of kurtosis with the increase of trapping strength $\beta$.
+\item Brownian particle under stochastic resetting in a harmonic trap : In the absence of activity ($\Pe=0$), Brownian particle in two dimensions under stochastic position and orientation resetting in a harmonic trap gives $\mathcal{K}^{st}_r=r/(4\beta+r)$.
+It suggests the decrease of excess kurtosis with the increase of trapping strength $\beta$.
 For very high resetting rates, $\mathcal{K}^{st}_r$ reaches a maximum value of $1$.